-Regulation (EU) 2019/1020 on market surveillance and compliance of products will apply from 16 July 2021.
-However, Articles 29, 30, 31, 32, 33 and 36 apply since 1 January 2021.
+Regulation (EU) 2019/1020 on market surveillance and compliance of products applies since 16 July 2021.

-The second objective of this call for proposals is to support horizontal actions aimed at contributing to an efficient implementation of Regulation 2019/1020.
+The second objective of this call for proposals is to support horizontal actions aimed

-The provisions on market surveillance of this Regulation should cover products that are subject to the Union harmonisation legislation listed in Annex I concerning manufactured products other than food, feed, medicinal products for human and veterinary use, living plants and animals, products of human origin and products of plants and animals relating directly to their future reproduction.
-This will ensure a uniform framework for market surveillance of those products at Union level and will help to increase the confidence of consumers and other end users in products placed on the Union market.
+3 The provisions on market surveillance of the Regulation (EU) 2019/1020 cover products that are subject to the Union harmonisation legislation listed in Annex I concerning manufactured products other than food, feed, medicinal products for human and veterinary use, living plants and animals, products of human origin and products of plants and animals relating directly to their future reproduction.
+This ensures a uniform framework for market surveillance of those products at Union level and will help to increase the confidence of consumers and other end users in products placed on the Union market.
 If new Union harmonisation legislation is adopted in the future, it will be for that legislation to specify whether this Regulation is also to apply to that legislation.